passbolt/passbolt_help/_includes/hosting/install/packages/debian/prerequisites.md

 {% include messages/warning.html
     content="**Please note:** It is important that you use a vanilla server with no other services or tools already installed on it.
 The install scripts could potentially damage any existing data on your server."
 %}

+{% include messages/notice.html
+    content="<b>Pro tip:</b> If you are going to manually provision SSL certificates you may want to do that before beginning!"
+%}